-Juvenile Justice social workers collaborated with licensed mental health clinicians, youth, family, and court counselors from the home community to determine the release/ reintegration schedule and to facilitate activities designed to prepare the youth for successful community reintegration.
+Juvenile Justice social workers collaborated with licensed mental health clinicians, educators, the youth and their family, and court counselors from the home community to determine the release/reintegration schedule and to facilitate activities designed to prepare the youth for successful community reintegration.
 Support in these efforts was also provided by the Transition Services Coordinator in the Education Services section.
 When possible, on-site visits with the youth's family began following admission and continued throughout the youth's placement to facilitate effective and healthy family relationships.
-Supervised home visits to the juvenile's home and/or identified placement began after six months of commitment, depending upon the youth's progress on his/her individualized service plan goals.
+Offcampus outings, and supervised home visits to the juvenile's home and/or identified placement began after six months of commitment, depending upon the youth's progress on his/her individualized service plan goals.
 Specific and detailed community reintegration plans were discussed and developed with the youth, family, facility staff, court counselor, and community providers and stakeholders to provide support for the youth and family upon return to the home.
 Connection and linkage to the identified services were facilitated in conjunction with court services staff.
 Juvenile risks of reoffending were considered in release planning, as well as juvenile treatment and rehabilitation needs and community safety.
 Service needs addressed for the youth within transition plans included residential placement and step-down services, as well as academic and vocational, mental health, substance abuse, mentoring, physical health, peer involvement, family and parenting needs, and additional areas of special need (e.g., gang intervention services).

-Recognizing the critical role of successful community reintegration to public safety and the well-being of committed juveniles and their families, NC Juvenile Justice applied for and received for FY 2018-2019 an extension of the Second Chance Act (SCA) Comprehensive Juvenile Reentry Systems Reform Program's FY 2015-2016 implementation grant.
-FY 2016-2017 continuation funding has since been extended through September 2019.
-The extension allowed for the continuation of the implementation of a comprehensive strategic plan designed to achieve the overall goals of reducing recidivism, increasing public safety, and addressing the challenges that reentry poses for youth involved in the juvenile justice system.
-Specific areas of focus in the current reporting period are the continuation of support for our YDC reentry support program offered by Communities in Schools of NC, enhancing the family engagement efforts across the continuum of juvenile justice services and contracts, the construction of a service directory designed to enhance needs-to-service matching at the time of case planning, a data mining project exploring typologies of youth involved in our system.
+Specific areas of focus which were developed within a Second Chance Act Comprehensive Juvenile Reentry Systems Reform grant (received 2015-2019) are the continuation of support for our YDC reentry support program offered by Communities in Schools of NC, enhancing the family engagement efforts across the continuum of juvenile justice services and contracts, the construction of a service directory designed to enhance needs-to-service matching at the time of case planning, a data mining project exploring typologies of youth involved in our system.
 Communities in Schools Reentry to Resilience Program: Ongoing funding of the reentry system reform program initiative allowed us to maintain ongoing resource partnerships to support implementation of SCA initiatives.